Ultra (Depeche Mode album): 2007 re-release

 On 2 October 2007 (3 October in North America), Ultra was re-released as a two-disc set, along with Exciter, completing the Depeche Mode collector's edition catalog.
 The first disc is a remastered version of the original album, on a SACD/CD hybrid (except in the United States, where it is a CD only).
 The second disc is a DVD which features the album in DTS 5.1, Dolby Digital 5.1 and PCM Stereo.
 The B-sides from the album's singles can be listened to as well, including the standalone single "Only When I Lose Myself" and its B-sides.

-Like the other albums, there is a documentary on the making of Ultra titled Depeche Mode 95–98 (Oh Well, That's the End of the Band...), the subtitle of which comes from Gore's thoughts about Wilder's departure.
-The documentary begins with discussion from all parties of Wilder's departure before moving on to early album sessions despite Dave Gahan's drug issues present.
+Like the other albums, there is a documentary on the making of Ultra titled Depeche Mode 95–98 (Oh Well, That's the End of the Band...), the subtitle of which comes from Gore's initial thoughts about Wilder's departure.
+The documentary begins with discussion from all parties of Wilder's departure before moving on to early album sessions with Dave Gahan's drug issues present.
 Eventually, it moves on to Gahan's "death" and rehab.
 The documentary then covers the recording of Ultra and ends with a discussion on The Singles 86>98 and its corresponding singles tour.
 The whole band is interviewed, along with Alan Wilder, Daniel Miller, producer Tim Simenon, Mute executives, touring keyboardist Peter Gordeno, touring drummer Christian Eigner, Anton Corbijn and others.
 The remastered version of the album was released on vinyl 30 March 2007 in Germany and 1 October 2007 internationally.